zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Kenji says, “Given the state of this room, we might  need an entire pitcher.”
 “Given” here means considering or in reference to.
 “The state of this room” refers to the condition of this room.
 Kenji is saying, the n, that because of how bad this room is, “we might need an entire pitcher” (pitcher ).
 A “pitcher” is a large container.
 Here Kenji is referring to a large pitch er of beer, I’m guessing.

- Kenji is saying that because the room is in such ba d condition, he and Suzanna might need to drink a whole pitcher of beer in orde r to feel better, in order to be cheered up enough so that they can continue staying  in this fleabag motel.
+ Kenji is saying that because the room is in such bad condition, he and Suzanna might need to drink a whole pitcher of beer in orde r to feel better, in order to be cheered up enough so that they can continue staying  in this fleabag motel.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]